Patent Promises and Patents

 Open Specification Promise — Applies to developers and customers working with commercial or open source software who want to implement all or part of a covered specification.

-Community Promise — Applies to developers and customers working with commercial or open source software who want to implement all of the required parts of the mandatory portions of a covered specification.
+Community Promise — Applies to developers and customers working with commercial or open source software who want to implement all the required parts of the mandatory portions of a covered specification.

 To facilitate the use and implementation of certain specifications, Microsoft has made those specifications available under the Open Web Foundation Agreement.